Rebecca Barnard: Other activities

-Barnard is a part-time music teacher at Northern College of The Arts and Technology (NCAT) in Melbourne.
+As of 2017 Barnard was a part-time music teacher at Northern College of the Arts and Technology (NCAT) in Melbourne.
 In 2015, as part of the course, some of the participants had the opportunity to perform live gigs with Barnard.
 The hands-on course aims to develop skills in songwriting, recording, rehearsal techniques, performance, stagecraft, vocal technique and more - all under the guidance of Barnard.

-Barnard also has a residence at Melbourne's Caravan Club with the "Rebecca Barnard & Billy Millers Sing-Along", where participants are encouraged to sing, for both fun and therapeutic purposes.
+She also had a residence at Melbourne's Caravan Club with the "Rebecca Barnard & Billy Millers Sing-Along", where participants are encouraged to sing, for both fun and therapeutic purposes.

+Personal life

+Barnard married musician Shane O'Mara in 1989 and a son was born to them in 1996.
+The couple separated amicably in 2009.